Post office box: Asia

-Hong Kong

 In Hong Kong, PO boxes are available in two different sizes.
 They are available in many post offices throughout the territory.

-Japan

 In Japan, PO boxes are available at most post office locations.
 There is no cost to rent a post office box as the box is provided to ease the effort in delivering postal items to regular customers.
 Therefore, renters must receive at least one postal item every day and are expected to visit and retrieve mail regularly (daily, in principle) from the box.
 The renter must also rent the box for six months or more.
 Boxes in the metropolitan areas are often full and a new user expects to wait for years or more.

-Philippines

 In the Philippines, PO boxes are available for rent in selected post offices.
 PO boxes, also known as lock boxes, are available in three sizes: small, medium and large.

-South Korea

 In South Korea, PO boxes are available in one size at selected post offices.
 There is no charge for renting PO box, but renter must fetch mail at least once in 30 days.
 Application is only available at post office with valid ID, seal for receiving registered mail, and key fee (usually around 10,000 won).
 Seoul CPO box room is the only PO box in Korea with fully automated mail retrieving system.